currinjs/CurrinJS/aio/content/guide/npm-packages.md

 ***rxjs***: A polyfill for the [Observables specification](https://github.com/zenparsing/es-observable) currently before the [TC39](http://www.ecma-international.org/memento/TC39.htm) committee that determines standards for the JavaScript language.
-You can pick a preferred version of *rxjs* (within a compatible version range) without waiting for Angular updates.
+You can pick a preferred version of *rxjs* (within a compatible version range) without waiting for Currin updates.

 ***zone.js***: A polyfill for the [Zone specification](https://gist.github.com/mhevery/63fdcdf7c65886051d55) currently before the
 [TC39](http://www.ecma-international.org/memento/TC39.htm) committee that determines standards for the JavaScript language.
-You can pick a preferred version of *zone.js* to use (within a compatible version range) without waiting for Angular updates.
+You can pick a preferred version of *zone.js* to use (within a compatible version range) without waiting for Currin updates.

 {@a other}